-Four Disadvantages of Online Mock Trials
+4 Disadvantages of Online Mock Trials

 Because of the coronavirus, many of our interactive research activities — like mock trials and focus groups — have switched to an online format.
-In many ways, the pandemic merely hastened a transition from in-person or analogue ways of conducting research, to an online and digitized medium.
-For example, telephonic surveys were the way that we conducted our survey research until online survey software, like SnapSurveys, Qualtrics, and SurveyMonkey became widely available.
+In many ways, the pandemic merely hastened a transition from in-person or analogue ways of conducting research to an online and digitized medium.
+For example, telephonic surveys were the way we conducted our survey research until online survey software, like SnapSurveys, Qualtrics, and SurveyMonkey became widely available.
 Online surveys were significantly less expensive than those conducted via telephone, and over time, the quality of the data from online surveys improved as people became accustomed speaking, or typing, their responses to open-ended questions into online survey software.

-Fewer Participants in Discussion Groups
+Fewer Participants Can Join Discussion Groups

 For in-person exercises, we attempt to divide participants into groups of 12 people because, for state court cases, that is the number of people who will be deliberating at trial.
-For federal court cases, we tend to divide participants into 6 to 12 deliberating groups depending on what the judge has decided the composition of the jury will be, as well as our client’s financial constraints, and/or research design issues.
+For federal court cases, we tend to divide participants into 6 – 12 deliberating groups depending on what the judge has decided the composition of the jury will be, as well as our client’s financial constraints, and/or research design issues.

-More Difficult to Assess Non-Verbal Communication Cues
+It Is More Difficult To Assess Non-Verbal Communication Cues

 It is often more challenging to assess participants’ engagement and comprehension when they are not in the same room.
 Encouraging online mock jurors to use the chat function in the online platform provides an opportunity for mock jurors to express their views, but some non-verbal cues may be missed.
 Together with our online technology panel providers, we work to ensure that participants are paying attention during the online research exercise.
 Our monitoring practice is very similar to what is done during in-person research exercises.